-Whether you’re a seasoned guitarist or a beginner -- finding the perfect guitar(s) for you is an important part of your musical journey.
+Whether you’re a seasoned or beginner guitarist — finding the perfect guitar(s) for you is an important part of your musical journey.
 Guitars are beautiful instruments capable of producing all sorts of different tones.
 And though finding the specific sound you like takes time, there are, thankfully, some things in the guitar world that are pretty simple.

 When it comes to steel string guitars, if you’re wondering whether to buy a guitar with a wide-neck or a normal-width neck, it pretty much comes down to what you physically feel the most comfortable with.
 Do you have bigger sized hands?
 You might want to try out a wide-neck guitar, as it’ll likely give you a more comfortable playing experience.